Freight Broker Surety Bond

 Private Carrier: A company that provides truck transportation of its own cargo, usually as a part of a business that produces, uses, sells and/or buys the cargo being hauled.

-For-Hire Carrier: A company that provides truck transportation of cargo belonging to others and is paid for doing so.
+For-Hire Carrier: A company which provides truck transportation of cargo belonging to others and is paid for doing so.
 To operate as an interstate for-hire carrier, a company must also register with FMCSA by filing a Form OP-1.
 There are two types of for-hire carriers, common carriers and contract carriers.
 A for-hire carrier may be both a common and a contract carrier, but must file separate registrations to obtain both licenses.

 Common Carrier: Before January 1, 1996, this was a company that provided for-hire truck transportation to the general public.
 The services offered and the prices charged were published in a public tariff and these were the only prices the common carrier could charge.

-Contract Carrier: Before January 1, 1996, this was a company that provided for-hire truck transportation to specific, individual shippers based upon private contracts between the carrier and each shipper, stipulating the services offered and the prices charged to each.
+Contract Carrier: Before January 1, 1996, this was a comp. that provided for-hire truck transportation to specific, individual shippers based upon private contracts between the carrier and each shipper, stipulating the services offered and the prices charged to each.

 Selecting “Common” or “Contract”: The OP-1 form requires an applicant to designate whether it is registering as a “common carrier” or a “contract carrier.”
 The historical difference between these two types is reflected in the definitions immediately above.
 The ICC Termination Act of 1995 defines contract carriage as truck transportation provided under a contract, but, effective January 1, 1996, it no longer distinguishes between common or contract carriers.
 However, the Act specifically authorizes FMCSA to continue registering applicants as either common or contract carriers.
 The current principal distinction between the two types is that common carrier applicants must file proof of cargo insurance while contract carrier applicants are not required to do so.